slee713/Mod4-DQ-1/README.md

-Each person in your group take one of the following topics and explain it to the group in your own words:
+Each person in your group should take one of the following topics and explain it to the group in their own words.
+For the remaining topics, discuss them as a whole group:

 * Components
 * Node Package Manager